 Cannondale Topstone can make its owner happy both on rough gravel roads and on the smooth tarmac, but the former is where it really excels.

-Of course, nobody is perfect, so Topstone does come with some quirks that might bug you more or less, depending on your priorities.
-The Kingpin suspension has some room for improvement, the aggressive tires are not ideal for smooth roads, and sizing runs on the large size.
+Of course, nobody is perfect.
+Topstone does come with some quirks that might bug you more or less, depending on your priorities.
+The Kingpin suspension has some room for improvement, the aggressive tires are not ideal for smooth roads, and sizing runs on the larger size.
 Also, note that the Kingpin system is available on carbon models only.

 But none of these are deal-breakers if you are the right type of rider for the Topstone.

 Ideally, Cannondale Topstone should end up in the hands of riders who spend most of their time off-road, on gravel roads and smooth, hard-packed singletracks.